 Consistent with the pre-project development feasibility planning and alternatives analyses completed for the four (4) core BRT corridors in the original Wake County Transit Plan, the MIS for these rapid bus/BRT extensions will generally involve an analysis of the travel markets to be served, identification of environmental constraints in each corridor, development of alignment and station area alternatives to study further, development of market-appropriate operating plans, evaluation of alternatives against a set of performance and other relevant criteria, development of capital and operating cost estimates, selection of recommended preferred alternatives, a risk assessment, assessment of federalizing the extensions, and identification of project sponsors.
 Three (3) touchpoints of community outreach are planned for each corridor throughout the study.
-The first community outreach touchpoint occurred throughout October of 2021 and was focused on educating the public and stakeholders on rapid bus and BRT concepts and the study's purpose and goals while soliciting feedback on priorities for the investments to inform alternatives development and the development of an evaluation framework.
-The study is now nearing the end of the alternatives development and screening phase; the second touchpoint of community outreach occurred in April when the public was asked to weigh in on their support for various alternatives in each corridor.
-A summary report on the second phase of engagement will be developed and the technical project team will incorporate the feedback into development of final recommendations for the study.
+The second round of community engagement related to potential station areas and alternatives analysis concluded in late April.
 The release of recommendations and final phase of engagement are anticipated to occur this summer.
 Information can be found online: https://wakebrtextensionsstudy.com/.
 (Staff Contact: Shelby Powell)